 Understanding the many ways APIs add value to modern businesses will help you leverage this powerful technology to increase your productivity and boost your bottom line.

 Value with Minimal Additional Resources

 First and possibly most obviously, APIs provide value by allowing access to existing capabilities and information without the added costs of significant investments in time and resources.
 If you’re setting up e-commerce on your site, you can use payment APIs to collect from your customers, a much cheaper and easier option than creating your own payment processing application.
-You can also use existing APIs to help your customers track shipments, process returns, and provide feedback, all of which segues perfectly into another significant benefit of APIs: improving the customer experience.
+You can also use existing background check APIs to help your customers track shipments, process returns, and provide feedback, all of which segues perfectly into another significant benefit of APIs: improving the customer experience.

 Better Customer Experience

 Using existing API’s gives your customers access to outstanding technology that works well and that they are already familiar with.
 They also allow you to provide greater value to your customer; you can aggregate shipping rates so you always offer the lowest prices, keep your customers informed so they don’t need to leave your site to find additional info, or deliver highly personalized, accurate services.

 APIs add value by improving internal business processes.
 For example, background check APIs have compliance tools built-in to protect you from accidental yet costly violations.

 To improve your bottom line, get to know APIs and the many ways they can help your business do business better.